 Cleaning your scalp and hair is essential for healthy hair regrowth.
 That said, over-washing overstate your scalp.
 The number of times you should shampoo your hair per week depends on your hair type.
 Thicker, coarser hair types can get away without washing their hair for a few days, while thinner hair types may find their hair feels greasy even after one day.
 Washing the hair 2-3 times a week will be optimal for most people.

 Other ingredients to look for in hair loss shampoos

 Peptides and Amino Acids: Amino acids and peptides (chains of amino acids) are the building blocks of our hair.
-Research has indicated that when applied topically, amino acids can strengthen the hair and fight against damage.
+Research has indicated that amino acids can strengthen the hair and fight against damage when applied topically.
 Alanine, phenylalanine, and arginine are a few of the amino acids you'll typically see in hair products.